 Beyond the figures, the analyst wonders about the strategy pursued in terms of investment:

-- Do investments constitute a simple renewal, an increase in production capacity, productivity investments, and diversification into new businesses?
+- Do investments constitute a simple renewal, an increase in production capacity, productivity investments.
+Along with diversification into new businesses?

-- Does the company pursue an organic growth objective by investing primarily in property, plant and equipment or acquisitions by acquiring entities?
+- Does the company pursue an organic growth objective by investing primarily in property, plant.
+In addition equipment or acquisitions by acquiring entities?

 - He will finally question the motivation of the sale of entities: are they constrained by the need to deleverage, do they correspond to a choice of refocusing or strategic redeployment?